Skip to content Accessibility statement

 Research and innovation focus by domain

-The AAIP works across multiple domains, connecting researchers and industry to move forward the state-of-the-art in safety assurance of autonomous systems.
+The CfAA works across domains connecting researchers and industry to move forward the state-of-the-art in safety assurance of autonomous systems.
+Our priority domains include maritime, health and social care, and automotive.

 These sections present all of the research taking place in specific areas, they also highlight cross-domain work.
 Where possible, the guidance we publish is intentionally developed to be suitable for use in any domain, and so our research examples can often be applied in any sector.